Advanced lead gen strategies

 Ask your agent: "Given my ICP and product, which lead gen strategies would work best?
 Rank them by expected conversion rate."

-Strategy 1: Competitor post mining
+Strategy 1: Competitor post research

 Best for: You know who your competitors are.
 Their audience is your audience.